Walid-Ahmed-Dev/Opentelemetry_Observability_Lab/docs/phase-1-docker-compose/architecture/roadmap.md

 - ✅ Ansible playbooks for automation

 **Optional but Recommended:**
-- Istio service mesh (easier to migrate to AWS App Mesh or stay with Istio on EKS)
+- Istio + Envoy service mesh (easier to migrate to AWS App Mesh or stay with Istio on EKS)
 - ArgoCD GitOps (can use same approach on EKS)

 **Blockers if Phase 3 Incomplete:**